nikolaydubina/fpdecimal/README.md

 However, if you know that your numbers are always small and simple and you do not care or do not permit lots of fractions like `-1234.567`, then parsing and printing can be greatly simplified.
 Code is heavily influenced by hot-path from Go core `strconv` package.

+It is wrapped into struct to prevent bugs:
+- block multiplication by `fpdecimal` type, which leads to increase in decimal fractions and loose of precision
+- block additions of untyped constants, which leads to errors if you forget to scale by factor

 ### Benchmarks

 Parse